wainwrigh/PhDChapterWriting/README.md

-# PhDChapterWriting
+# RO Writing

-Draft PhD chapters with version control.
+Draft versions of a choice modelling paper based on Romania CE.